 It is important to the City of Tacoma that we have clean and safe neighborhoods where people live, work and play.
-The City offers several options for keeping your neighborhood clean and bright, one of which is our Community Cleanup Program.
+The City offers several options for keeping your neighborhood clean and free of unwanted debris, one of which is our Community Cleanup Program.
 If you see that several properties in your neighborhood might be in need of a little sprucing up or if you or your neighbors have some stuff you keep meaning to take to the dump, well, here’s your chance.

-The Community Cleanup Program is an event where the City brings dumpsters out to a spot in your neighborhood and invites neighbors living in a residential single-family or duplex home to bring their junk and dump for free.
+The Community Cleanup Program is an event where the City brings dumpsters out to a spot in your neighborhood and invites neighbors within the designated boundaries who live in a residential single-family or duplex home to bring in authorized items and dump for free.
 If this sounds like something your neighborhood needs, you can help to organize the event and know some volunteers who would be willing to help out then fill out an application and return it to the City.

 What is a Community Cleanup?